 2).
 Download and install CPU Z. You will see that the RAM is in Dual Configuration.

 3).
-Go to Bios and check if the RAM is set to highest frequency and Intel XMP profile is enabled, in our case by default the Ram was on 2133 MHz, enabling the XMP profile automatically raised the clock to 3200 MHz.
-Make sure that you are getting the speed for which you have paid for.
+Go to Bios and check if the RAM is set to highest frequency and Intel XMP profile is enabled; in our case, by default, the Ram was on 2133 MHz, allowing the XMP to profile automatically raised the clock to 3200 MHz.
+Make sure that you are getting the Speed you have paid for.

 So that’s all the care you need to take while installing the RAM.

-Trouble shooting Ram Install issues – If you get a beep sound while installing the RAM, it is likely that you have added the RAM to a wrong slot or you have not mounted it properly.
-Also be careful about not pushing it too hard on the motherboard can cause damage to dim pins.
+Troubleshooting Ram Install issues – If you get a beep sound while installing the RAM, it is likely that you have added the RAM to the wrong slot or you have not mounted it properly.
+Also, be careful not to push it too hard on the motherboard can cause damage to dim pins.

 Our TEST Gaming Rig Specs